 How do you like your granola?
 A bit chunkier to snack during the day or do you like your granola super crumbled?
 Please share your granola with me on social media with #thegreencreatorPrint

-Super healthy quinoa granola, that is free of oils, syrup and refined sugars.
+Healthy quinoa granola.
+Free from oils, syrup and refined sugars.

 - 3 tablespoons organic raisins